Stiff or painful joints can be frustrating when you want to exercise. But staying active is essential for maintaining joint health.

 walking football

+If you love football but struggle to play because of painful joints, walking football could be for you.
 Walking football is exactly as described and follows the same rules as regular football.
-The only difference being that players aren’t allowed to run – they must keep one foot on the ground at all times.
+The only difference is that players aren’t allowed to run – they must keep one foot on the ground at all times.

 Our introduction to walking football has plenty of information on how to get started.